EL Course Overview

 Eight Week Hospital Rotation

-This advanced pharmacy practice experience occurs in a core acute care (hospital) setting for a duration of 8 weeks (320 hours).
-Students will provide direct patient care in a clinical setting under the supervision of a qualified preceptor.
+This advanced pharmacy practice experience occurs in an acute care (hospital) setting for a duration of 8 weeks (320 hours).
+Students will provide direct patient care activities in a clinical setting under the supervision of a qualified preceptor.
+Students are expected to contribute meaningfully, productively, and safely to direct patient care.

 Advanced Practice Experience: Community (320 Hours)